danielbodnar/awesome-stars/BY-LANG.md

 - [isomorphic-git/isomorphic-git](https://github.com/isomorphic-git/isomorphic-git) - A pure JavaScript implementation of git for node and browsers!
 - [bpmn-io/bpmn-js](https://github.com/bpmn-io/bpmn-js) - A BPMN 2.0 rendering toolkit and web modeler.
 - [Netflix/pollyjs](https://github.com/Netflix/pollyjs) - Record, Replay, and Stub HTTP Interactions.
-- [di-sukharev/opencommit](https://github.com/di-sukharev/opencommit) - Generate awesome commits with AI in 1 second 🤯🔫
+- [di-sukharev/opencommit](https://github.com/di-sukharev/opencommit) - Generate conventional git commit messages with AI in 1 second 🤯🔫
 - [Surajv311/one4All](https://github.com/Surajv311/one4All) - This repository consists of tech resources and opportunities which could be useful for students interested in computer science.
 It also hosts non-tech sources which could be useful for anyone.🔥💻👨‍🎓
 - [techx/quill](https://github.com/techx/quill) - 📝 Registration, for hackathons!
 - [osmoscraft/tundra](https://github.com/osmoscraft/tundra) - Where knowledge grows.